 \begin{theorem} Let $G=\langle a,b_1,\ldots,b_r \rangle$ be a just infinite multi-edge spinal group.
 Suppose $G$ is not $\Aut(T)$-conjugate to a group in $\boldsymbol{\mathcal{E}}$.
 Then $G$ does not contain any proper dense torsion subgroups, with respect to the profinite topology. \end{theorem}

-\begin{proof} Suppose on the contrary that $M$ is a proper dense subgroup of $G$ with respect to the profinite topology.
+\begin{proof} Suppose on the contrary that $M$ is a proper dense torsion subgroup of $G$, with respect to the profinite topology.
 By Proposition~\ref{proper}, for every vertex $u\in T$ we have $M_u$ is properly contained in $G_u$.
 However, by Proposition~\ref{isG}, the subgroup $M_u$ is all of $G\cong G_u$.
-This gives us our required contradiction. \end{proof}
+This gives the required contradiction. \end{proof}